PaursaK/Futigami/README.md

 ## Introduction

 **Futigami** is a dashboard that shows all the unique scorelines in Europes Top 5 futbol leagues.
-It is based on **Scorigami** which is the American Football version depicting/recording all the unique scores ever recorded in a official game in the NFL.
+It is based on **Scorigami** which is the American Football version depicting all the unique scores ever recorded in a official game in the NFL.

 ## Screenshots
 Here’s a video of a local session in action: